When you purchase, we donate 50% of our earnings to our Featured Cause above.

 (2) 100% refund for a cancelled event does not include shipping.

-on vinyl, CDs and digital audio from a wide range of genres, including techno, hardcore, house, dubstep, and alternative dance.
-Occasionally live musiciansA rave (from the verb: to rave) is an organised dance party at a warehouse, forest, cave or other private property or public space, typically featuring performances by DJs, playing a seamless flow of electronic dance music.
-The word also means excellent, great, or brilliant, and can be used to describe any genre of music and entertainment.
-DJs at rave events play electronic dance music on vinyl, CDs and digital audio from a wide range of genres, including techno, hardcore, house, dubstep, and alternative dance.
+dominated by electronic dance music from a wide range of sub-genres, including techno, hardcore, house, dubstep, and alternative dance.
+Occasionally live musiciansA rave (from the verb: to rave) describes a dance party at a warehouse, public or private property, typically featuring performances by DJs playing electronic dance music.
+The style is most associated with the early 90s dance music scene when DJs played at illegal events in musical styles dominated by electronic dance music from a wide range of sub-genres, including techno, hardcore, house, dubstep, and alternative dance.
 Occasionally live musicians have been known to perform at raves, in addition to other types of performance artists such as go-go dancers and fire dancers.
 The music is amplified with a large, powerful sound reinforcement system, typically with large subwoofers to produce a deep bass sound.
 The music is often accompanied by laser light shows, projected coloured images, visual effects and fog machines.
 While some raves may be small parties held at nightclubs or private homes, some raves have grown to immense size, such as the large festivals and events featuring multiple DJs and dance areas (e.g., the Castlemorton Common Festival in 1992).
 Some electronic dance music festivals have features of raves, but on a larger, often commercial scale.
 Raves may last for a long time, with some events continuing for twenty-four hours, and lasting all through the night.
 Law enforcement raids and anti-rave laws have presented a challenge to the rave scene in many countries.
 This is due to the association of illegal drugs such as MDMA (often referred to as a "club drug" or "party drug" along with MDA), amphetamine, LSD, GHB, ketamine, methamphetamine, cocaine, and cannabis.
 In addition to drugs, raves often make use of non-authorized, secret venues, such as squat parties at unoccupied homes, unused warehouses, or aircraft hangars.
 These concerns are often attributed to a type of moral panic surrounding rave culture.